SEPTA Route 23: Bus service

 Trolley service had been bused off and on due to street and trolley track construction, but buses permanently replaced trolleys on February 27, 1992.

 However, weekend streetcar service was restored on the Chestnut Hill portion of the route under the Chestnut Hill Trolley name.
 Service ran on Germantown Avenue from Westview Avenue to Bethlehem Pike from September 13, 1992 until June 15, 1996.
 In Center City, the Welcome Line trolley operated on 11th and 12th streets between Girard Avenue and Bainbridge Street in 1995, as well as the 1996 and 1997 holiday seasons.
-Since then, trolleys service along the Route 23 has been non-existent.
+Since then, trolley service along the Route 23 has been non-existent.

 In 2015, to make scheduling more manageable, the shorter and more densely-traveled southern segment of the route from Oregon Avenue to Market Street was separated and re-designated Route 45.
 Routes 23 and 45 make shared stops along 11th and 12th streets between Walnut and Callowhill streets, and SEPTA Key users can make a free transfer between the two routes for same-direction travel.

 Route 23 utilizes several short-turn loops or cross-street cutbacks to allow for operational flexibility.
 Historically, those have been Germantown & Mermaid, Germantown & Gorgas (a large universal loop serving Germantown Depot), Germantown & Venango (later moved to Germantown & Ontario; both were the cutback to get to Luzerne Depot), 10th & Susquehanna, 12th & Bainbridge, and 12th & Snyder.
 The only currently-scheduled short-turn is Germantown Avenue and Ontario Street, which is the southern terminal for all late-night service.

 Future

-All trackage on Germantown Avenue was replaced with new rail since 2008, and trackage on 11th and 12th streets remain with small portions paved over.
+All trackage on Germantown Avenue was replaced with new rail since 2008, while trackage on 11th and 12th streets remains with large portions paved over.

 SEPTA announced plans in its 2010 Capital Budget to purchase new trolley cars and restore the rails between 2011 and 2018, allowing for the future return of streetcar service on the line.
 However, in 2011 it was pushed back to 2015–2022 and the proposed 2012 budget pushed it back even further to 2016–2023.
 The budgets do not include allocated funds to build a new trolley depot and maintenance facility.

 In 2015, SEPTA proposed allocating $2 million on feasibility study to reinstate trolley service on Routes 23 and 56 in the latter part of its twelve-year capital program, between 2021 and 2027.

+On November 7th, 2025, PennDOT announced that SEPTA will begin removing the trolley tracks on Germantown Avenue.